sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 res64: List[Int] = List(2, 4, 6, 8, 10)
 ```

-These are, of course, extremely simple operations, but we can imagine that we could construct very complex functions, and apply them to a list of values other than integers (*even nested lists, or other collections*).
+These are, of course, extremely simple operations.
+Still, we can imagine that we could construct very complex functions and apply them to a list of values other than integers (*even nested lists or other collections*).

-For example, we can define a list of lists, where we want to calculate the average of each list and return it as an `Int` value:
+For example, we can define a list of lists where we want to calculate the average of each list and return it as an `Int` value:

 ##### **Code**
 ```Scala